 - Taking the Bullet: His injury was sustained while pushing Tails out of the way of a falling wall that would likely have killed him.

 A mother and daughter whose home, where all of Knothole's Chao had relocated, was destroyed by Snively.
 They were saved by Amy Rose, who brought them to New Mobotropolis.
 Cream quickly became friends with Amy, and participated in their adventure with Blaze and the Sol Emeralds.
-Recently, she became a part of Team Freedom to protect her new home, and has become the guardian of a certain doll that looks like Tails until the reboot.note In the new universe, despite the dangers, Cream and Cheese tag along with the Freedom Fighters, with permission from Vanilla, and mostly acts as support and mission control when Sally is needed on the field though Cream states she wishes she was able to do more.
+Recently, she became a part of Team Freedom to protect her new home, and was the guardian of a certain doll that looks like Tails until the reboot.note In the new universe, despite the dangers, Cream and Cheese tag along with the Freedom Fighters, with permission from Vanilla, and mostly acts as support and mission control when Sally is needed on the field though Cream states she wishes she was able to do more.

 Big the Cat & Froggy

 Denizens of Mysterious Cat Country who became involved in the ordeal with Perfect Chaos.
 Big has since been exiled by the other Felidae and forced to take up residence in New Mobotropolis, where he soon became part of Team Freedom.
 He works with the regular Freedom Fighter team as of the reboot with really no history to him other then just coming along for the heck of it and acting as extra muscle for the group.